mas-bandwidth/netcode/README.md

 netcode has the following features:

 * Secure client connection with connect tokens.
-Only the clients that you authorize can connect to your server.
-This is perfect for a game where you perform matchmaking in a web backend and then send clients to play on a particular server.
+Only clients you authorize can connect to your server.
+This is _perfect_ for a game where you perform matchmaking in a web backend and then send clients to play on a server.
 * Client slot system.
 Servers have n slots for clients.
 Client are assigned an index [0,MaxSlots) when they connect to the server and are quickly denied connection if all slots are taken.
 * Fast clean disconnect on client or server side of connection to open up the slot for a new client, plus timeouts for hard disconnects.
 * Encrypted and signed packets.
 Packets cannot be tampered with or read by parties not involved in the client/server connection.
 Cryptography is performed by the excellent [sodium library](https://libsodium.gitbook.io/doc).